 Wash your hands frequently with running water and soap!
 I cannot say this enough.

-Leave your all your clothes zipped up in their suit cases.
-Keep your suit cases and bags zipped closed your entire stay.
+Leave you’re all your clothes zipped up in their suitcases.
+Keep your suitcases and bags zipped closed your entire stay.
 Never totally unpack and never put anything in the drawers.
 Unpack what you need to use only for that day.
-And put your dirty laundry in a good secure plastic bag tied close back into your suit case to wash when you get home or take to laundry.
+And put your dirty laundry in a good secure plastic bag tied close back into your suitcase to wash when you get home or take to laundry.

-Bring your own bottle water or buy bottled water there, don’t ever drink from the tap because those faucets may not have been ever cleaned.
+Bring your own bottled water or buy bottled water there, don’t ever drink from the tap because those faucets may not have been ever cleaned.

 Wear flip flops or shower shoes in the shower never go bare feet in the shower or on the floor anywhere.
 Cover and protect your feet.